+rock-forming minerals originate and are formed in specific ways.

-ES.5 The student will investigate and understand the rock cycle as it relates to the origin and transformation of rock types and how to identify common rock types based on mineral composition and textures.
-Key concepts include
+ES.5 The student will investigate and understand that igneous, metamorphic, and sedimentary rocks can transform.
+Key ideas include

-igneous rocks;

-sedimentary rocks; and

-metamorphic rocks.
+Earth materials are finite and transformed over time;

+the rock cycle models the transformation of rocks;

+layers of Earth have rocks with specific chemical and physical properties; and

+plate tectonic and surface processes transform Earth materials.

-ES.6 The student will investigate and understand the differences between renewable and nonrenewable resources.
-Key concepts include
+ES.6 The student will investigate and understand that resource use is complex.
+Key ideas include

-fossil fuels, minerals, rocks, water, and vegetation;
+global resource use has environmental liabilities and benefits;

+availability, renewal rates, and economic impact are considerations when using resources;

+use of Virginia resources has an impact on the environment and the economy; and

-advantages and disadvantages of various energy sources;
+the selection of various energy sources has environmental and economic impacts.

-resources found in Virginia; and

-environmental costs and benefits.

-ES.7 The student will investigate and understand geologic processes including plate tectonics.
-Keyconcepts include
+ES.7 The student will investigate and understand that plate tectonic theory explains Earth’s internal and external geologic processes.
+Key ideas include

-geologic processes and their resulting features; and

-tectonic processes.
+convection currents in Earth’s interior lead to the movement of plates, creation of the magnetic field, and the distribution of materials in Earth’s layers;

+features and processes occur within plates and at plate boundaries;

+interaction between tectonic plates causes the development of mountain ranges and ocean basins; and

+evidence of geologic processes are found in Virginia’s geologic landscape.

-ES.8 The student will investigate and understand how freshwater resources are influenced by geologic processes and the activities of humans.
-Key concepts include
+ES.8 The student will investigate and understand that freshwater resources influence and are influenced by geologic processes and activities of humans.
+Key ideas include

-processes of soil development;

-development of karst topography;
+water impacts geologic processes including soil development and karst topography;

-relationships betweengroundwater zones, including saturated and unsaturated zones, and the water table;

-identification of sources of fresh water including rivers, springs, and aquifers, with reference to the hydrologic cycle;
+the nature of materials in the subsurface affect the water table and future availability of fresh water;

-dependence on freshwater resources and the effects of human usage on water quality; and
+weather and human usage impact freshwater resources, including water locations, quality, and supply; and

-identification of the major watershed systems in Virginia, including the Chesapeake Bay and its tributaries.
+stream processes and dynamics impact the major watershed systems in Virginia, including the Chesapeake Bay and its tributaries.

 ES.9 The student will investigate and understand that many aspects of the history and evolution of Earth and life can be inferred by studying rocks and fossils.
-Key concepts include
+Key ideas include

-traces and remains of ancient, often extinct, life are preserved by various means in many sedimentary rocks;
+traces and remains of ancient, often extinct, life are preserved by various means in sedimentary rocks;

-superposition, cross-cutting relationships, index fossils, and radioactive decay are methods of dating bodies of rock;
+superposition, cross-cutting relationships, index fossils, and radioactive decay are methods of dating rocks and Earth events and processes;

-absolute and relative dating have different applications but can be used together to determine the age of rocks and structures; and
+absolute (radiometric) and relative dating have different applications but can be used together to determine the age of rocks and structures; and

 rocks and fossils from many different geologic periods and epochs are found in Virginia.

-ES.10 The student will investigate and understand that oceans are complex, interactive physical, chemical, and biological systems and are subject to long- and short-term variations.
-Key concepts include
+ES.10 The student will investigate and understand that oceans are complex, dynamic systems and are subject to long- and short-term variations.
+Key ideas include

-physical and chemical changes related to tides, waves, currents, sea level and ice cap variations, upwelling, and salinity variations;
+chemical, biological, and physical changes impact the oceans;

-importance of environmental and geologic implications;
+environmental and geologic occurrences affect ocean dynamics;

-systems interactions;
+unevenly distributed heat in the oceans drives much of Earth’s weather;

-features of the sea floor as reflections of tectonic processes; and
+features of the sea floor reflect tectonic and other geological processes; and

-economic and public policy issues concerning the oceans and the coastal zone including the Chesapeake Bay.
+human actions, including economic and public policy issues, impact oceans and the coastal zone including the Chesapeake Bay.

-ES.11 The student will investigate and understand the origin and evolution of the atmosphereand the interrelationship of geologic processes, biologic processes, and human activities on its composition and dynamics.
-Key concepts include
+ES.11 The student will investigate and understand that the atmosphere is a complex, dynamic system and is subject to long-and short-term variations.
+Key ideas include

-scientific evidence for atmospheric composition changes over geologic time;

-current theories related to the effects of early life on the chemical makeup of the atmosphere;

-atmospheric regulation mechanisms including the effects of density differences and energy transfer; and

-potential changes to the atmosphere and climate due to human, biologic, and geologic activity.
+the composition of the atmosphere is critical to most forms of life;

+biologic and geologic interactions over long and short time spans change atmospheric composition;

+natural events and human actions may stress atmospheric regulation mechanisms; and

+human actions, including economic and policy decisions, impact the atmosphere.

-ES.12 The student will investigate and understand that energy transfer between the sun and Earth and its atmosphere drives weather and climate on Earth.
-Key concepts include
+ES.12 The student will investigate and understand that Earth’s weather and climate are the result of the interaction of the Sun’s energy with the atmosphere, oceans, and the land.
+Key ideas include